 False or illegal arrest

 These are just a few of the defenses that are available for you to use after a DUI arrest.
-In San Fernando Valley, our DUI attorneys will help you determine what defense is best suited for your case.
+In Los Angeles County, our DUI attorneys will help you determine what defense is best suited for your case.
 It is extremely important that you call an attorney as soon as possible after your arrest.
 These cases are very time sensitive and you could lose valuable options if you choose to wait.

 Call 818-582-2350 to schedule your free DUI consultation today.
 We will discuss possible strategies and help put your mind at ease.